The PropTech Guide to ESG

 And as we’ve explored throughout this guide, IoT and PropTech have the potential not only to help with ESG factors, but to make the collection and reporting of ESG metrics way more streamlined.

-Esteban highlights the need for us to incorporate ESG factors into all aspects of our lives:
+Gema Esteban, Global Head of ESG at IG4Capital Esteban spoke to us about the need for us to incorporate ESG factors into all aspects of our lives:

 “ESG, and technology are linked to a company’s core business and therefore to its P&L, its valuation and its impact on society.
 But we still need to work very hard in order to ensure that the focus on ESG is given even greater priority in order to really make a global impact.
 It is time to rethink how we consume, how we behave, how we manage our companies, and what legacy we want to leave for the future.”